rdrnt/Spotifydash/README.md

 ## Requirements

--A computer that runs MacOS (haven't tested this on Windows).
+A computer that runs MacOS (haven't tested this on Windows).

 ## Installation

 1. Clone, Download as zip, and cd into the directory (i.e `cd ~/Downloads/Spotifydash`)
 2. Do `npm install`
 3. Change the `uName` variable in spotifydash.js to your name
-4. Run `node spotifydash.js` to start the server
+4. Run `node spotifydash.js` to start the server (Make sure Spotify app is running)
 5. Open `localhost:3000` in a browser, voila!

 ## TO-DO